Positive, Minus & Interesting Reflection

 Positive:

-Organised art supplies at beginning of the lesson, made transition from introduction to practicing art easier
+Organized art supplies at the beginning of the lesson made the transition from introduction to practicing art easier

-Students were able to create a story demonstrated through art (apart of success criteria)
+Students were able to create a story demonstrated through art (a part of the success criteria)

 Minus:

-One student became frustrated with his own abilities and became destructible.
-He decided to misbehave in order to be sent out of the room, the mentor teacher intervened because his behaviour became uncontrollable and offensive to others.
-His behaviour changed dramatically as he was seeking attention rather than getting in trouble.
+One student became frustrated with his abilities and became destructible.
+He decided to misbehave to be sent out of the room.
+The mentor teacher intervened because his behavior became uncontrollable and offensive to others.
+His behavior changed dramatically as he sought attention rather than getting in trouble.

 Interesting:

-This artwork is a foreign concept to Malaysian students, yet, their interest to learn more was impressive.
-It became one of their favourite art topics that they had learnt during this unit.
+Although this artwork is a foreign concept to Malaysian students, their interest in learning more was impressive.
+It became one of their favourite art topics that they had learned during this unit.

-The skill level was highly impressive for students who have never been introduced to indigenous art.
+The skill level was impressive for students who had never been introduced to indigenous art.
 See the pictures below.

-You can connect with Chloe on Twitter: @ChloeGrantham88 and on Instagram: @miss.g.88.
-She has great ideas and strategies being shared on both platforms.
+You can connect with Chloe on Twitter @ChloeGrantham88 and Instagram @miss.g.88.
+She shares great ideas and strategies on both platforms.